Variational formulas and cocycle solutions for directed polymer and percolation models: Introduction

 Over the last two decades Busemann functions have become an important tool in the study of the geometry of percolation and invariant distributions of related particle systems.
 Study of Busemann functions is also motivated by fluctuation questions.
 One approach to quantifying fluctuations of free energy and the paths goes through control of fluctuations of Busemann functions.
 In 1+1 dimension these models are expected to lie in the Kardar-Parisi-Zhang (KPZ) universality class and there are well-supported conjectures for universal fluctuation exponents and limit distributions.
 Some of these conjectures have been verified for a handful of exactly solvable models.
 (See surveys \cite{corw-rev, quas-icm,spoh-12,trac-wido-02}.)
 In dimensions 3+1 and higher, high temperature behavior of directed polymers has been proved to be diffusive \cite{come-yosh-aop-06}, but otherwise conjectures beyond 1+1 dimension are murky.

-To summarize, the purpose of this paper is to develop the variational formulas, illustrate them with examples, and set an agenda for future study with the Busemann solution ansatz.
+To summarize, the purpose of this paper is to develop the variational formulas, illustrate them with examples, and set an agenda for future study with the Busemann solution.
 We show how the formulas work in weak disorder, in exactly solvable 1+1 dimensional models, and in periodic environments.
 Applications that go beyond these cases cannot be covered within the scope of this paper and will follow in future work.

-In particular, the Busemann solution of \eqref{eq:g:K-var1.0} is constructed for the two-dimensional corner growth model with general i.i.d.\ weights in the subsequent paper \cite{geor-rass-sepp-2dlpp}.
+Minimizing cocycles for \eqref{eq:g:K-var1.0} have been constructed for the two-dimensional corner growth model with general i.i.d.\ weights in \cite{geor-rass-sepp-lppbuse}.
+In the sequel \cite{geor-rass-sepp-lppgeo} these cocycles are used to construct geodesics and to prove existence, uniqueness and coalescence properties of directional geodesics and to study the competition interface.
+In another direction of work on these formulas, article \cite{Ras-Sep-Yil-15-} proves the cocycle variational formula for the annealed free energy of a directed polymer and uses it to characterize the so-called weak disorder phase of the model.

-{\bf Overview of related literature.} Independently of the present work and with a different methodology, Krishnan \cite{Kri-13-} proves a variational formula for first passage bond percolation with bounded ergodic weights.
+{\bf Overview of related literature.} Independently of the present work and with a different methodology, Krishnan \cite{Kri-14,Kri-15-} proves a variational formula for undirected first passage bond percolation with bounded ergodic weights.
 Taking an optimal control approach, he embeds the lattice problem into $\R^d$ and applies the recent stochastic homogenization results of Lions and Souganidis \cite{Lio-Sou-05} to derive a variational formula.
-The resulting formula is the first passage percolation version of our formula \eqref{eq:g:K-var}.
-Our approach can also be viewed as a homogenization approach (following \cite{Kos-Rez-Var-06, Kos-Var-08} rather than \cite{Arm-Sou-12, Lio-Sou-05}), but we do not embed the discrete problem into continuous space.
+The resulting formula is a first passage percolation version of our formula \eqref{eq:g:K-var}.
+The homogenization parallel of our work is \cite{Kos-Rez-Var-06, Kos-Var-08} rather than \cite{Arm-Sou-12, Lio-Sou-05}.
+The quantity homogenized corresponds in our world to the finite-volume free energy.